 One in five births in the United States is now begun by labor induction.
 With the increase in induced labors, inductions are now among the common fears a woman faces during her pregnancy.
 This makes the question, “what is a labor induction like?” a common one.
-As a mother of three young children, I understand this fear and uncertainty all too well.
-With my first baby, I was induced with pitocin, with my second I went into labor naturally, and with my third I was induced using cervidil.
+As a mother of four children, I understand this fear and uncertainty all too well.
+With my first baby, I was induced with pitocin, with my second I went into labor naturally, and with my third and fourth I was induced using cervidil.
 This article will attempt to address the common questions a mother has in regards to an induced labor including first hand experience with induced labors.

 What is a labor induction and how is it done?

 A labor induction is a process by which contractions are forced to occur through medication or other techniques with the goal of starting the labor process.
 There are several methods of inducing a labor that are in common use today including:

 –Sweeping or stripping of the membranes to separate the amniotic sac from the uterine wall.
 This procedure is typically done at your doctors office.
 Your doctor simply uses his/her finger to separate the membranes.

 –Dilation of the cervix using synthetic prostaglandins or using a water injected balloon to force dilation triggering the proper hormones naturally.
 Hormones may be applied to your cervix during an office visit to induce cervical dilation, or a special balloon like tool may be inserted into your cervix and then filled with water placing pressure on the cervix which may trigger the release of cervix ripening hormones.
 The most common method of this type is cervidil.-Intravenous oxytocin (a hormone that triggers contractions.)
 This procedure will be done at a hospital using an IV drip.
 This method is commonly called pitocin induction.

 –Manual break of the bag of waters.
 This is also done at the hospital, your doctor will use a small hook to puncture your bag of waters.